-The financial statements are prepared in accordance with accounting principles generally accepted in the Netherlands and comply with the financial reporting requirements included in Part 9 of Book 2 of the Dutch Civil Code.
-The financial statements are prepared under the historical cost convention and presented in euro's (EUR).
+The special purpose financial statements are prepared under the historical cost convention and presented in euro's (EUR).
 Income and expenses are accounted for on accrual basis.
 Profit is only included when realized on balance sheet date.
-Liabilities and any losses originating before the end of the financial year are taken into account if they have become known before preparation of the financial statements.
+Liabilities and any losses originating before the end of the financial year are taken into account if they have become known before preparation of the special purpose financial statements.

-As the financial data of the Company are included in the consolidated financial statements, the income statement in the company financial statements is presented in its condensed form (in accordance with article 402, Book 2 of the Dutch Civil Code).
-In case no other policies are mentioned, refer to the accounting policies as described in the accounting policies in the consolidated financial statements.
-For an appropriate interpretation, the Company financial statements should be read together with the consolidated financial statements.
+As the financial data of the Company are included in the consolidated special purpose financial statements, the income statement in the company special purpose financial statements is presented in its condensed form.
+In case no other policies are mentioned, refer to the accounting policies as described in the accounting policies in the consolidated special purpose financial statements.
+For an appropriate interpretation, the Company special purpose financial statements should be read together with the consolidated special purpose financial statements.